revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Jdbc.md

 <blockquote markdown="1">

-JDBC has 2 types of architecture models to access the database.
-They are:
+JDBC has 2 types of architecture models to access the database.They are:
-- Two-tier Architecture: This architecture connects java programs explicitly to the database.
-It doesn’t require any mediator such as an application server for connecting with the database except the JDBC driver.
-It is also called client-server architecture.
+- Two-tier Architecture: This architecture connects java programs explicitly to the database.It doesn’t require any mediator such as an application server for connecting with the database except the JDBC driver.It is also called client-server architecture.
-- Three-tier Architecture: This architecture has no explicit communication between the JDBC driver or java application with the database.
-It will make use of an application server as a mediator between them.
-Java code will send the request to an application server, then the server will send it to the database and receive the response from the database.
+- Three-tier Architecture: This architecture has no explicit communication between the JDBC driver or java application with the database.It will make use of an application server as a mediator between them.Java code will send the request to an application server, then the server will send it to the database and receive the response from the database.

 </blockquote>